-- Prior to its IPO, the company had US$67K in cash, negative shareholder equity of US$4M and was burning through US$112 a month.
-Peabody believed it was close to going under.
+- Prior to its IPO, the company had US$67k in cash, negative shareholder equity of US$4m and was burning through US$112k a month.
+Peabody believed it was close to insolvency.

-- Peabody questioned the company's plans for spending its IPO proceeds, It noted that no funds had been allocated to commercialisation of its products.
+- Peabody questioned the company's plans for spending its IPO proceeds.
+It noted that no funds had been allocated to the commercialisation of its products.

 - Lastly, Peabody pointed out the IPO underwriter's recent record.
 Regencell's underwriter was Maxim Group.
 Six of its IPOs in 2021 had returns in the range of -45% to -93%.

-Peabody concluded saying that failure to disclose Sik-Kee Au’s professional misconduct, renting luxury apartments, and continuation of non-scientific studies did not bode well.
-It estimated a 100% downside on the stock.
+Peabody concluded saying that failure to disclose Sik-Kee Au’s professional misconduct, renting luxury apartments and the continuation of non-scientific studies did not bode well.
+It estimated 100% downside on the stock.